Ek Thi Rani Ek Tha Raavan: Production

 The series was announced in 2019 by Star Bharat, an official television adaptation of the 1993 Hindi film Darr.
 The promos were released in December 2018.
-Ram Yashvardhan was cast in the titular role, and was joined by Manul Chudasama and Sheezan Mohammed as leads.
+Ram Yashvardhan was cast in the titular role, and was joined by Manul Chudasama and Sheezan Khan as leads.
 Due to creative differences Manul Chudasama was replaced overnight with Srishti Jain.
-Nattasha Singh was cast to portray the negative lead.
+Natasha Singh was cast to portray the negative lead.
 Mahek Chahal had a cameo appearance in the show, but later replaced with Sara Khan.
 It premeried on Star Bharat from 21 January 2019 and went off-air within 9 months on 21 September 2019, due to low viewership.